Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 tablespoon of fresh oregano, chopped

-STEP ONE: In a gallon size plastic Ziploc bag combine two tablespoons of olive oil, balsamic vinegar, dried oregano, a half teaspoon of salt, black pepper, a half teaspoon of red pepper flakes, and two of the minced garlic cloves.
+STEP ONE: In a gallon-size Ziploc bag, combine two tablespoons of olive oil, balsamic vinegar, dried oregano, a half teaspoon of salt, black pepper, a half teaspoon of red pepper flakes, and two minced garlic cloves.

 STEP TWO: Add the beef, toss, and seal.
 Allow the beef to marinate while preparing the potatoes.